Kevin-Shelton/iKunnect-crm-integration/TRANSLATION_FLOW_TESTING.md

 6. Verify all agent messages appear in English

 **Expected Results:**
-- ✅ GHL shows only English messages
+- ✅ iKunnect CRM shows only English messages
-- ✅ No Spanish/Portuguese/French text visible in GHL
+- ✅ No Spanish/Portuguese/French text visible in iKunnect CRM
-- ✅ Conversation flows naturally in English from GHL perspective
+- ✅ Conversation flows naturally in English from iKunnect CRM perspective

 ---